wp-plugins/youtube-channel/readme.txt

   * `1` Channel page
   * `0` Legacy username page

+*Please note, to enhance plugin functionality, we can change some shortcode parameters in future.*

 == Installation ==

 You can use the built in installer and upgrader, or you can install the plugin manually.